Maloluwa/AHA-Healthcare-Insights/HEALTHCARE_README.md

 ## 💡 Recommendations

 1. **Prioritise chronic disease management** for the 40–69 age group, particularly for the high-volume conditions of Asthma, Cancer, and Hypertension
-2. **Reduce prolonged hospital stays** through standardised clinical pathways and early discharge planning — stays of 21–30 days are costly yet do not produce better outcomes
+2. **Reduce prolonged hospital stays** through standardised clinical pathways and early discharge planning, stays of 21–30 days are costly yet do not produce better outcomes
-3. **Investigate low treatment effectiveness** — with only 33% of cases yielding effective outcomes, clinical protocols especially for Asthma and Hypertension need review
+3. **Investigate low treatment effectiveness** with only 33% of cases yielding effective outcomes, clinical protocols especially for Asthma and Hypertension need review
 4. **Plan resources around admission peaks** in late May and Q4 to prevent capacity strain
 5. **Optimise insurance contract strategies** by leveraging the high billing performance of Diamond and Aetna plans
 6. **Address doctor underutilisation** through better patient-to-doctor allocation systems